THE VANCOUVER CLUB

 6.3.
 The entrance fee for Associate Members and Non-Resident Members shall be 50% of the entrance fee for Resident Members.

 6.4.
-A Non-Resident Member who becomes a Resident Member under Bylaw 5.1 and an Associate Member who becomes a Resident Member under Bylaw 5.3 shall pay forthwith the entrance fee then in effect for a Resident Member less any entrance fee paid when the Member first became a Member.
+A Non-Resident Member who becomes a Resident Member under Bylaw 4.1 and an Associate Member who becomes a Resident Member under Bylaw 4.3 shall pay forthwith the entrance fee then in effect for a Resident Member less any entrance fee paid when the Member first became a Member.

 6.5.
 A Non-Resident Member who was formerly a Resident has maintained continuous membership, and whose principal place of residence or principal place of business changes to be located within the Vancouver Area shall not be liable to pay an additional entrance fee.

 6.6.
-The entrance fee for a Member who at the date of his or her completed nomination to become a Resident Member or Non-Resident Member is received by the General Manager is under the age of thirty-five years and a son or daughter, a son-in-law or daughter-in-law, a stepson or stepdaughter, a grandchild or a step-grandchild of a Member, or of a person who died being a Member or a member of any of the predecessor Vancouver Club, the University Club or the Georgian Club, shall be 50% of the entrance fee for a Resident Member.
+The entrance fee for a Member who, at the date of his or her completed nomination to become a Resident Member or Non-Resident Member is received by the General Manager, is a son or daughter, a son-in-law or daughter-in-law, a stepson or stepdaughter, a grandchild or a step-grandchild of a Member, or of a person who died being a Member or a member of any of the predecessor Vancouver Club, the University Club or the Georgian Club, shall be 50% of the entrance fee for a Resident Member.

-6.10.
+6.8.
 The entrance fee for a Member who was an Affiliate Member or Reciprocal Member at any time within the two year period immediately preceding the date his or her completed nomination to become a Member is received by the General Manager shall be 50% of the regular entrance fee applicable to the Member.

 7.1.
 Honorary Members, Supernumerary Members, Temporary Members, Reciprocal Members and Affiliate Members shall be exempt from the payment of dues and assessments.